barrettotte/Anilist-IBMi/README.md

 A basic display file and RPGLE program built over the Anilist GraphQL API (Just for fun/practice).
-Enter an Anilist username
+Enter an Anilist username and display basic account stats.
-Its not meant to be a full API wrapper or handle all errors.
+This is not meant to be a full API wrapper or handle all errors.

 I wanted to make some dedicated UDF's and clean up my code, but its good enough for such a simple application.